|Highlights||Credit Card Feature|

-In this Southwest Rapid Rewards® Premier Credit Card review, we will run you through the main pros and cons of the Southwest Airlines Rapid Rewards® Premier Credit Card, one of our best rated credit cards for airline rewards.
+In this Southwest Rapid Rewards® Premier Credit Card review, we will run you through the main pros and cons of the Southwest Rapid Rewards® Premier Credit Card, one of our best credit cards for airline rewards.
 We'll also show you how this card compares to another budget airline credit card in the US.

-Things We Like About This Card
+Things We Like About Southwest Rapid Rewards® Premier Credit Card

 No change fees.
 What if something crops up unexpectedly and you need to change your flight?
 No worries - you will not be charged any fee if you want to get your flight changed.
 Do note that you'll still have to pay for any differences in airfares should that apply.